shonfeder/shonfeder_net/md/home.md

 and guidance on basic programming concepts, techniques, and technologies in a relaxed, fun environment.
 I helped launch this project in my capacity as the New York Cares Volunteer Team Leader.
-I coordinate the volunteers, tailor the curriculum to the needs of each individual student, and provide hands on instruction and support on a weekly basis.
-The kids we work with are the sweetest you'll ever meet, and the project could always use more volunteers!
+I coordinate the volunteers, tailor the curriculum to the needs of each individual student, and provide hands-on instruction and support on a weekly basis.
+The kids we work with are the sweetest you'll ever meet and the project could always use more volunteers!

 ### tokenize.pl

 [tokenize.pl](https://github.com/aBathologist/tokenize) is a simple Prolog tokenization utility.
-It provides a straightforward, and very limited, tool for the simple tokenization of text.
+It provides a straightforward, and very limited, tool for the tokenization of text.

 ### protelog.pl